NassarX/nqueens-optimization/README.md

 | Cycle crossover        | cycle        |
 | PMX crossover          | pmx          |
 | Arithmetic crossover   | arithmetic   |
+@TODO
+###### Mutation

+Mutation is the process of randomly changing the genetic material of an individual.
+The individuals are selected from the population using the selection process described above.
+The mutation process is repeated until the desired number of individuals is created.
+The new individuals are called offspring and the process is called mutation.
+The offspring are then used to create new individuals through crossover.

 - Available Mutation Algorithms: